-Payment will be made based on actual expenditures and must include invoices for all work completed.
+Payment will be made based on actual expenditures, must include invoices for all work completed and must be on grantee's letterhead.
 The request for payment must include a description of the work accomplished by task, an estimate of the percent completion for individual tasks and the entire Project in relation to the percentage of budget spent, identification of any major issues, and proposed or implemented corrective actions.